 At what age can an IOL be inserted?

 An IOL is frequently utilized when cataract surgery is performed after the first birthday.
 The use of an IOL in the first year of life, especially in the first few months of life, is investigational.
-A national study was recently conducted under the auspices of the FDA and the National Institutes of Health to determine if an IOL is a viable option for infants.
+A national study was recently conducted under the auspices of the Food and Drug Administration and the National Institutes of Health to determine if an IOL is a viable option for infants.
 This study demonstrated that visual outcomes were similar in infants treated with an IOL compared to those treated with a contact lens.
 However, there was an increased risk of complications and need for additional surgeries in the IOL group.
 If a contact lens or glasses are used initially, secondary IOL insertion can be considered when the child is older and eye growth more complete.
-Use of an intraocular lens is an individualized decision for each child made after discussion with the ophthalmologist.
+Use of an intraocular lens is a decision for each parent to make after discussion with the ophthalmologist.